walternstein/walternstein/README.md

-- 🔭 I’m currently working on transitioning from monolithic systems to DevSecOps...
+- 🔭 I’m currently transitioning from monolithic systems to DevSecOps...